 Typical causes of pelvis injuries

 Serious injuries to the pelvis are usually caused by high energy impacts.
+Examples include:

 - A road traffic accident involving impact with a large vehicle, or an immovable object such as a crash barrier may cause trauma to the pelvis.

-Falling from a height in the workplace may also result in similar injuries.
+- Falling from a height in the workplace may also result in similar injuries.
 Additionally a worker falling from a ladder or slipping and falling backwards may sustain painful injuries to the sacrum or coccyx.

-High-energy force may crush the pelvic area - for example a large object falling on to a Claimant - or impact from large machinery in the workplace.
+- High-energy force may crush the pelvic area - for example a large object falling on to a claimant - or impact from large machinery in the workplace.